microsoft/vscode-docs/docs/python/tutorial-django.md

 1. Close the browser and stop the debugger when you're finished.
 To stop the debugger, use the Stop toolbar button (the red square) or the **Debug** > **Stop Debugging** command (`kb(workbench.action.debug.stop)`).

-> **Tip**: To make it easier to repeatedly navigate to a specific URL like `http://127.0.0.1:5000/hello/VSCode`, output that URL using a `print` statement.
+> **Tip**: To make it easier to repeatedly navigate to a specific URL like `http://127.0.0.1:8000/hello/VSCode`, output that URL using a `print` statement.
 The URL appears in the terminal where you can use `kbstyle(Ctrl+click)` to open it in a browser.

 ## Go to Definition and Peek Definition commands

-During your work with Flask or any other library, you may want to examine the code in those libraries themselves.
+During your work with Django or any other library, you may want to examine the code in those libraries themselves.
 VS Code provides two convenient commands that navigate directly to the definitions of classes and other objects in any code:

 - **Go to Definition** jumps from your code into the code that defines an object.
 For example, in `app.py`, right-click on the `Flask` class (in the line `app = Flask(__name__)`) and select **Go to Definition** (or use `kb(editor.action.goToDeclaration)`), which navigates to the class definition in the Flask library.